syncthing/docs/users/config.rst

     Requires running Syncthing as privileged user, or granting it additional capabilities (e.g. CAP_CHOWN on Linux).

 modTimeWindowS
     Allowed modification timestamp difference when comparing files for equivalence.
-    To be used on systems that have unstable modification timestamps, that might change after being observed after the last write operation.
-Used in Android only.
+To be used on file systems which have unstable or imprecise modification timestamps (e.g. FAT) that might change after being recorded during the last write operation.
+Must be set before adding files to the folder in order to take effect.
+Usually defaults to 2 on Android, and always to 0 elsewhere.

 maxConcurrentWrites
     Maximum number of concurrent write operations while syncing.
 Defaults to 2.
 Increasing this might increase or